rasithaf/Autonomous-Car-Obstacle-detection-and-avoidance-using-Radar/README.md

 This project was built on Jetson Nano developer kit, RC Car, and Perception SSR 2.0 Radar.

-I tested the project on the following environment:
+I tested the project on the following environment: (If you are not using ROS environment, remove the ros commands in the code)

 Ubuntu 18.04,
 Python,